Home | Site Map

 The club puts

-on a two day CPE agility trial each spring.
+on a two day CPE agility trial each spring and a games day for CPE in the fall..
 CPE offers titles

 at 5 levels and their registry is open to all dogs.